 Moreover, they can also be connected directly to your circuit breaker panel.

-This will allow you to power the devices that are connected to a circuit directly such as air conditioning, central heating system, pumps, and water heaters.
+This will allow you to power the devices connected to a circuit directly, such as air conditioning, central heating system, pumps, and water heaters.

-Also, make sure that in your circuit breaker box a transfer switch is installed.
+Also, make sure that a transfer switch is installed in your circuit breaker box.
 A certified electrician should be able to get that job done.

 2. There are outages occasionally.